 Wecome to the New Website of the ATP1A3 Disease Symposium !

-The meeting will take place on 14-15 November 2024 at the premises of the exceptional Espai Modernista Sant Pau in beautiful Barcelona, Spain.
+- The 12th Symposium ATP1A3 in Disease 14-15 November 2024 at Espai Modernista Sant Pau, Barcelona, Spain.

 Our Mission and Vision